-D. Measurement Focus / Basis of Accounting (continued)
+C. Measurement Focus / Basis of Accounting (continued)

 Expenditures are recorded when the related fund liability is incurred, except for interest and principal payments on general long-term debt which is recognized when due, and certain compensated absences and claims and judgments which are recognized when the obligations are expected to be liquidated with expendable available financial resources.

 The governmental funds use the following practices in recording revenues and expenditures:

-Revenues - Ad valorem taxes and the related state revenue sharing are recorded as revenue in the period for which levied, thus the 2021 property taxes which were levied to finance the 2022 budget are recognized as revenue in 2022.
-The 2022 tax levy is recorded as deferred revenue in the current financial statements.
-Charges for services are recorded when earned since they are measurable and available.
-Miscellaneous revenues are recorded as revenues when received in cash by the District because they are generally not measurable or available until actually received.
+Revenues - Ad valorem taxes are recorded as revenue in the period for which levied, thus the 2021 property taxes which were levied to finance the 2022 budget are recognized as revenue in 2022.
+Miscellaneous revenues are recorded as revenues when received in cash because they are generally not measurable or available until received.

-Expenditures - The major expenditures are recorded when payable or when the fees are incurred.
+Expenditures - The major expenditures current supplies, insurance and audit and accounting fees are recorded when payable or when the fees are incurred.